Information for Authors

 - An email address and telephone number for the corresponding author.

-- Corresponding author information should not be included in manuscripts submitted to Microbial Genomics, as it has a double-blind peer review policy.
-This information will be requested through our submission system instead.
+- Corresponding author information should not be included in articles submitted to Microbial Genomics, as it has a double-blind peer review policy.

-- Select keywords that will make your manuscript easily searchable
+- Select keywords that will make your article easily searchable.

 5.1.6 Subject category